Mixed-symmetry fields in de Sitter space: a group theoretical glance: unitary irreducible representations

 where $\Y_I^{'(t)}$ is the Young diagram obtained from $\Y$ after having removed $t$ boxes in the last row of the $I$th block, and where, as in the previous case, all derivatives should be projected so as to reconstruct an object with the symmetry of $\Y$.
-Notice that the depth of the partially massless field, that is, the number of derivatives involved in its gauge transformation, is now bounded by $s_I - s_{I+1}$, i.e. the difference between the length of the $I$th block and that of the block below (if any).
-The quantity that we called here curvature is built by acting upon the gauge field with $s_I - t+1$ derivatives and projecting it on the symmetry of the Young diagram obtained from $\Y$ by adding a row with $s_I-t+1$ boxes under the activated, $I$th block.
-Notice that the depth of a partially massless field can be read off either from its conformal weight, which is $\Delta_c = s_I + d -p_I - t$, or from the difference between the length of the $I$th block and the next one, in its curvature Young diagram $\Y_{p_I+1}$. \\
+As a consequence, the corresponding curvature necessitates less derivatives than in the massless case for the same $\varphi_\Y\,$.
+More precisely, the curvature is built by acting upon the gauge field with $\ell_I-\ell_{I+1}-t+1$ derivatives and projecting it on the symmetry of the Young diagram obtained from $\Y$ by adding $\ell_I-\ell_{I+1}-t+1$ boxes at the end of the $(p_I+1)$th line (i.e. the row under the activated, $I$th, block).
+It follows from the above definitions that the depth of the partially massless field, that is, the number of derivatives involved in its gauge transformation, is now bounded by $\ell_I - \ell_{I+1}$, i.e. the difference between the length of the $I$th block and that of the block below (if any).
+Notice that the depth of a partially massless field can be read off either from its conformal weight, which is $\Delta_c = \ell_I + d -p_I - t$, or from the difference between the length of the $I$th block and the next one, in its curvature Young diagram $\Y_{p_I+1}$. \\